AdobeDocs/experience-manager-cloud-service.pt-BR/help/overview/aem-cloud-service-on-unified-shell.md

 ## Acessar a Caixa de entrada AEM {#accessing-the-aem-inbox}

-A Caixa de entrada do AEM pode ser acessada clicando no ícone de sino no Unified Shell.
+A caixa de entrada do AEM pode ser acessada clicando no ícone de sino no Unified Shell.

 >[!INFO]
 >